Live and Sweaty

-Live and Sweaty was an Australian sports television program, broadcast on the ABC from 1991 until 1994.
+Live and Sweaty is an Australian sports television program, broadcast on the ABC from 1991 until 1994.
 Hosted by Andrew Denton (and later Elle McFeast), the show was part panel-based, part talk show and part comedy, and predated The Footy Show which has a similar format.

 Live and Sweaty regulars

 Andrew Denton was the show's host, and this was Denton's third series for the ABC (after Blah Blah Blah and The Money or the Gun).
 Comedian Libbi Gorr (in her Elle McFeast persona) was a roving reporter, panellist and eventual host of the show when Denton left in 1993.

 Other regular panel members were actor Lex "The Swine" Marinos (always introduced with a Zorba the Greek style musical theme), Triple J presenter Debbie "Skull of Rust" Spillane, former NRL player Rex "The Moose" Mossop, and Peter "Crackers" Keenan.
 A sports news segment was presented by ABC sportscaster Karen Tighe.